How To Calculate Operating Costs for Industrial Machinery

 Calculating Hourly and Annual Costs

 The cost of running a machine per hour factors into its yearly cost.
-The objective here is to arrive at a figure that represents a reasonable estimate of the cost of operating the machine.
+The objective here is to arrive at a figure representing a reasonable estimate of the machine’s cost.
 Knowing the cost is as much about managing it as it is a primary method of absorbing factory expenses to that of production.
-The difference between calculating hourly and annual costs of machine operation relates to the variable and fixed costs of operating it.
+The difference between calculating hourly and annual machine operation costs relates to the variable and fixed costs of operating it.
 As mentioned, fixed costs do not stop when the machinery does.
-The depreciation, insurance, and interest of investment are not linked to the volume of production.
+The depreciation, insurance, and interest of investment are not linked to the production volume.
 They are yearly costs.
 However, the amount of lubricant used, routine maintenance or repairs, and energy consumption are linked to production.
 To calculate the annual operating cost of industrial machinery, multiply the annual hours of operation by the variable costs and add that figure to the annual fixed costs.
 That number is the cost of owning the machinery.

 Unexpected Costs

-Unexpected costs are those unplanned or hidden costs that can lead to a setback or delays in production that affects a company’s bottom line.
-Downtime due to a machine breaking down is a good example of an unexpected cost.
+Unexpected costs are unplanned or hidden costs that can lead to a setback or production delays that affect a company’s bottom line.
+Downtime due to a machine breaking down is an excellent example of an unexpected cost.
 Reliability of industrial machinery is a must.
 Another example is during machinery changeovers.
-More a hidden cost than unplanned, when the same machine is used to produce different parts or components it may require a changeover, i.e., refitting the machine with different attachments to accommodate given production.
-Either of these unplanned or hidden operational costs are difficult to calculate.
+More a hidden cost than unplanned; when the same machine is used to produce different parts or components, it may require a changeover, i.e., refitting the machine with different attachments to accommodate given production.
+Either of these unplanned or hidden operational costs is difficult to calculate.
 Keeping detailed records of unplanned downtime, predictive maintenance, and effective planning of changeovers can help offset and factor in unexpected costs.

-However, all operational costs associated with industrial machinery can be mitigated with and benefit from custom automation engineering.
-Industrial automation allows manufacturers to increase productivity through computerized technologies and applications that, among many benefits, will reduce operational costs of machinery.
-Introducing automation into an industrial manufacturing environment streamlines processes for greater efficiency and increased quality.
+However, all operational costs associated with industrial machinery can be mitigated and benefit from custom automation engineering.
+Industrial automation allows manufacturers to increase productivity through computerized technologies and applications that, among many benefits, will reduce the operational costs of machinery.
+Automation in an industrial manufacturing environment streamlines processes for greater efficiency and increased quality.

-EAM Inc. is a leader in providing custom industrial automation solutions for a wide range of industries.
-Cost-effective and innovative, EAM engineered automated machinery and support helps companies manage operating costs for industrial machinery to better improve efficiency, reduce waste and increase profitability.
+EAM Inc. is a leader in custom industrial automation solutions for various industries.
+Cost-effective and innovative, EAM-engineered automated machinery and support helps companies manage operating costs for industrial machinery to improve efficiency, reduce waste and increase profitability.

 Packaging Automation Contact